 A pain trade appears imminent for investment grade bonds, where the market delivers the maximum amount of pain to the most investors of an extremely popular asset class.
-At least according to credit spreads, which have historically indicated relative performance periods with high accuracy.
-Given the record high interest rate risk and low yield of investment grade bonds, it may be time to diversify core bond allocations with high yield credit.

 A loan fund’s size and investment opportunities are negatively correlated.
 This makes capacity constraint a key factor, allowing for high conviction focus on quality opportunities.